Fran Drescher: Early career

-Drescher's first break was a small role as dancer Connie in the movie Saturday Night Fever (1977), in which she delivered the line "So, are you as good in bed as you are on the dance floor?" to John Travolta's character.
+Drescher's first break was a small role as dancer Connie in the movie Saturday Night Fever (1977), in which she delivered the line "Hey, are you as good in bed as you are on the dance floor?" to John Travolta's character.
 A year later, she began to gain attention in films such as American Hot Wax (1978) and Summer of Fear (1978).
 She also took on a rare dramatic role in the 1981 Miloš Forman film Ragtime.
-During the 1980s, Drescher found success as a character actress with roles in films such as Gorp (1980), The Hollywood Knights (1980), Doctor Detroit (1983), The Big Picture (1989), UHF (1989), Cadillac Man (1990), and memorably in This Is Spinal Tap (1984) as publicist Bobbi Flekman.
+During the 1980s, Drescher found success as a character actress with roles in films such as Gorp (1980), The Hollywood Knights (1980), Doctor Detroit (1983), The Big Picture (1989), UHF (1989), Cadillac Man (1990), and in This Is Spinal Tap (1984) as publicist Bobbi Flekman.
 She also made an appearance in a second-season episode of Who's the Boss? in 1985 as an interior decorator.
 She also had an appearance on Night Court as a woman with dissociative identity disorder who flips from a prude to a sexually minded woman and ends up in a hotel with Assistant District Attorney Dan Fielding.
 In 1990, Drescher appeared on ALF as Roxanne, the wife of grown-up Brian, who had no clue she was a mob boss, in the episode "Future's So Bright I Gotta Wear Shades".
 In 1991, Drescher co-starred on the short-lived CBS sitcom Princesses.
 In the early-to-mid 1990s, she voiced "Peggy" from The P Pals on PBS (the woman with the flower on her hat).